 Last week marked the fourth of working remotely in a profession we signed up for because of the face-to-face nature of working with humans who are smaller than us.
 I will venture a guess that none of us have ever had a course in how to provide quality, online learning experiences to children between the… Continue reading Structure as Usual, Not Business as Usual

 These are uncertain and unpredictable times.
 We are bombarded with messages that order us to practice social distancing in order to curb the spread of the coronavirus.
-However, in a time when language is so important to maintaining our sanity and a positive outlook, many are urging us to top using the term 'social distancing'… Continue reading Shift Physical Distancing vs. Social Distancing
+However, in a time when language is so important to maintaining our sanity and a positive outlook, many are urging us to top using the term 'social distancing'… Continue reading Shifting Language: from Physical Distancing to Social Distancing

 Coronavirus Under the Microscope This image has become one of the most widely-distributed pictures in the media over the last month as the coronavirus has continued to spread across the world.
 In the last few weeks, as I have spoken with some of my colleagues in central Michigan who also work in schools, they are… Continue reading Bias and the Coronavirus